panicd9/Blockchain-email/README.md

 ## Message Representation

-Messages are stored in the contract in the following format: nonce (96 bits) + encryptedMessage + timestamp (256 bits).
+Messages are stored in the contract in the following format: nonce (96 bits) + encryptedMessage + timestamp (32 bits).

 - The nonce is a random number that is used only once.
 It is used to ensure that old communications cannot be reused in replay attacks.
 - The encryptedMessage is the actual content of the message, encrypted using the CHAT SECRET KEY.
 - The timestamp is the time when the message was sent, recorded inside the contract to avoid any manipulation with timestamps by users.
+- 32 bits timestamp can only represent dates up to the year 2106 but saves gas when storing messages.

 ## CLI tool